Frequently Asked Questions

 What should I wear?

-Wear something comfortable and warm (thin layers are best) that you can move in.
-If possible, the clothes should not be too baggy, as I need to see your spine.
+Wear something comfortable and warm (fitted layers are best) that you can move in.
+If possible, the clothes should not be too baggy, as I need to see your spine and that’s tricky in baggy tops.
 Please wear socks.

 What equipment will I need?

-Not a thing, all equipment is provided, including comfortable mats (which are cleaned after every use).
+Not a thing, all equipment is provided by me, including comfortable mats (which are cleaned after every use), headrests, bands, balls and any other apparatus we use.

 How do I enrol for group classes?

-Before coming to your first session, as mentioned above, you will need to click the button above to download the Enrolment Form, complete it and then send to me by email/post.
+Before coming to your first session, as mentioned above, you will need to download the Enrolment Form, complete it and then send to me by email/post.
 This confidential form will give me important information regarding your health, lifestyle and any injuries.
 This way, I can plan a safe and effective programme for you and monitor your progress.

 Can I join if I am recovering from an injury?